 Este relatorio contem a informacao importante sobre sua agua bedendo.
 Tenha-o-por favor tradurido por um amigo ou por alguem que o compreende e o pode o traduzir para voce.

-To all customers of the Milford Water Company (MWC) located in Milford, Massachusetts
+To all customers of the Milford Water Department (MWC) located in Milford, Massachusetts

 Total Trihalomethanes (TTHMs) are Above Drinking Water Standards